-Dr. Brian Evans, DVM, Founder
+Brian Evans, DVM, Founder

 Dr. Evans is a San Diego native.
 He moved away to begin the pursuit of his undergraduate and veterinary degree from the University of California, Davis.
 He completed his B.S. in Biology: Neurobiology, Physiology, and Behavior.
 Throughout his time in Davis, he played for the men’s volleyball team, spent a quarter in Costa Rica learning tropical biology, then spent a quarter to be part of a research team in the jungles of Peru studying the Black and Chestnut eagle.

 After receiving his veterinary degree, he set off to New York City to participate in arguably the most intensive internship in the country.
-During the year, he was trained by some of the top veterinarians in emergency and critical care, internal medicine, surgery, ophthalmology, cardiology, neurology, pathology, exotics, and radiology.
+During the year, he was trained by some of the top veterinarians in emergency and critical care, internal medicine, surgery, ophthalmology, cardiology, neurology, pathology, and radiology.
 There he started his first mobile veterinary practice and traveled to each of his appointments with his black medical bag via the NY subway system.
 Upon his return to San Diego in 2007, he re-started his housecall practice which then allowed him to open Coastal Animal Hospital.
 He founded The HANA Fund, a 501(c)3 non-profit corporation dedicated to providing free and low cost veterinary care to homeless and financially needy families.
-He is also a veterinary advisor to Petzam and Tailio, and is the current president of the Leucadia 101 Main Street Association.
+He is also the Clinical Director of Dutch and a veterinary advisor to MyPetPath.
+He was on the board of directors of the Independent Veterinary Practitioners Association and is the past president of the Leucadia 101 Main Street Association.
+He is also a black belt in the Korean martial art Tang Soo Do.
 He has a core belief in shopping local small businesses and would like to encourage those ideals and philosophies in the community.
-In his free time, he enjoys surfing, camping and hiking, gardening, photography, and traveling.
-Dr. Evans lives in Leucadia with his family, including his two dogs, Zoey and Sia, and his opinionated chickens.
+In his free time, he enjoys surfing, camping and hiking, and traveling.
+Dr. Evans lives in Leucadia with his family including his dog, Sia, 2 leopard geckos, and his 3 opinionated chickens.

-Dr. Ryan Tedder, DVM, Associate Veterinarian
+Ryan Tedder, DVM, Associate Veterinarian

 His professional interests include radiology and imaging, soft tissue surgery, and pet owner/ parent education.
 When he is not at the clinic, his wife and two kids keep him busy surfing and playing at the beach, hiking, mountain biking, splashing at the pool, and exploring museums.

-Dr. Jonathan Hayles, DVM, DACVR, Consulting Radiologist
+Jonathan Hayles, DVM, DACVR, Consulting Radiologist

 Dr. Hayles is a long time San Diego resident, completing a Bachelor of Science at UC San Diego in Animal Physiology and Neuroscience in 2000.
 Dr. Hayles completed the Doctor of Veterinary Medicine (DVM) program at UC Davis in 2006.
 After completing his veterinary degree, Dr. Hayles began a competitive one-year rotating small animal internship at the Veterinary Medical and Surgical Group (VMSG) in Ventura, CA. This year included intensive training by veterinary specialists in radiology, surgery, internal medicine, emergency and critical care and oncology.
 Directly following his internship, Dr. Hayles began a three year radiology residency at Washington State University (WSU) College of Veterinary Medicine.
 His training in diagnostic imaging was overseen by highly accomplished veterinary radiologists and included small and large animal diagnostic ultrasound, radiography, magnetic resonance imaging (MRI), computed tomography (CT), fluoroscopy and nuclear scintigraphy.
 Concurrently, Dr. Hayles earned a Masters in Veterinary Science (MS) degree, with research focusing on abdominal MRI and correlations to abdominal ultrasound; specifically regarding adrenal gland anatomy.